billba/topical/docs/understanding.md

 });
 ```

-`YourRootTopic.begin` should be called once for each conversation.
+`YourRootTopic.start` should be called once for each conversation.

-On every call, `YourRootTopic.begin`:
+On every call, `YourRootTopic.start`:
-* creates a `TopicInstance` of `YourRootTopic`, begins it, and sets it as your root topic instance
+* creates a `TopicInstance` of `YourRootTopic`, starts it, and sets it as your root topic instance

 On every call `YourRootTopic.onTurn`:
 * dispatches to the root topic instance